 At this point you can already create a connector, as all mandatory tabs have been completed.

+If you would like to provide a lifetime for this trigger, you can set it in the Duration tab.
 In this tab you can provide the start and end date for this connector by providing a date in Between and And fields:

 You can also provide a start and end time.
 A connector will not be executed outside of that time period:

 Please note that dates and times provide in these fields will respect the device's timezone.

 Optionally you can also assign filters to your connector.
 Through an advanced criteria, you are able to select certain group of users or devices that are eligible for a connector, ignoring all the rest.
 Go ahead and click the Filters tab to set this up: